krychkarol/shooter-game/README.md

-# Simple shooter game
+# Shooter game

 ## General info
-This project is a simple JS game
+This project is a simple HTML, JS and Canvas game.

 ## Features
 - Score